 The surprise that came with Hulk was the announcement of Ang Lee as director.
 Ang Lee had just had an enormous international hit with the phenomenon that was Crouching Tiger, Hidden Dragon (2000).
 The surprise about the choice of Ang Lee as director is that Lee is an arthouse director, someone who seems artistically at odds with the nature of the big-budget blockbuster, let alone the pulp medium of the comic-book adaptation.
 The Taiwanese-born, American-naturalised Lee had first emerged with genteel Chinese-American culture clash comedies like The Wedding Banquet (1993) and Eat Drink Man Woman (1994) and then showed an exceptional versatility, moving from the Jane Austen adaptation Sense and Sensibility (1995) to the 1970s excavation The Ice Storm (1997), the Civil War drama Ride with the Devil (1999) and finally his native Chinese Wu Xia balletics with Crouching Tiger, where he reinvented the genre with an extraordinary visual poetry and a lushly romantic storyline that wowed audiences worldwide.
-Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012) and Billy Lynn’s Long Halftime Walk (2016) and a return to the science-fiction genre with the cloning film Gemini Man (2019) in which assassin Will Smith faces off against a younger clone of himself..
+Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012), Billy Lynn’s Long Halftime Walk (2016) and a return to the science-fiction genre with the cloning film Gemini Man (2019) in which assassin Will Smith faces off against a younger clone of himself..
 Hulk was Ang Lee’s first American studio film.